Norbert’s Gambit – how to exchange Canadian to U.S. dollars – for less

 In some cases, I’ve actually profited from the gambit because I was fortunate (luck only mind you) to perform my gambit when the BIP.UN was down in price only to see it rise a few days later (as BIP) when the transaction settled a few years ago.
 I certainly wouldn’t bank on this happening though and I don’t assume it will happen to me again in the future.

-Another word of caution: this process is probably not really worth it until you have a few thousand bucks to invest.
+Another word of caution: this process is probably not really worth it until you have a few thousand bucks to invest (if not much more).
 Otherwise, you’re going to incur many transaction fees many times over to get the job done.